videojs/http-streaming/README.md

 - Firefox
 - Internet Explorer 11 Windows 10 or 8.1

-These browsers have some level of native HLS support, however by default the [overrideNative](#overridenative) option is set `true` except on Safari, so MSE playback is used:
+These browsers have some level of native HLS support, however by default the [overrideNative](#overridenative) option is set to `true` except on Safari, so MSE playback is used:

 - Chrome Android
 - Firefox Android